Paul Tharp, Esq.Associate Attorney

 Civil Rights Cases.
 Civil Rights Cases typically involve a person who has been injured by the negligent or intentional conduct of a law-enforcement officer, a governmental entity, or the employee of a government.
 At Arnold & Smith, PLLC, Mr. Tharp has represented injured parties in cases against states, state agencies, cities, counties, universities, public school boards, charter schools, and numerous individuals employed by those entities.

 Appeals and Post-Conviction Relief.
 When a litigant loses a civil case or is judged guilty in a criminal case, the litigant may often have the right to appeal the judgment.
 In addition to the right of appeal, a civil or criminal litigant may have the ability to bring post-trial motions within a specified period of time, file Motions for Appropriate Relief, file petitions for writ of certiorari or habeas corpus, or take other steps to protect and promote one’s rights and interests.
 At Arnold & Smith, PLLC, Mr. Tharp has represented numerous civil and criminal litigants in appeals and other post-judgment actions.
 Mr. Tharp has helped to secure favorable results for clients in appeal matters before the Fourth Circuit Court of Appeals, the North Carolina Supreme Court, and the North Carolina Court of Appeals.

 In his spare time, Mr. Tharp is an avid runner and enjoys spending time hiking through the foothills of the Carolinas with his family.
-He and his wife, Tisha, are the proud parents of a son and a daughter.
+He and his wife, Tisha, are the proud parents of a son and two daughters.

 J.D., University of North Carolina at Chapel Hill, 2003